Whimsy Stick

 The Build

 I tested every flirt pole on the market.
-Then I built one that actually works.
+Then I built the one that actually works.

 The first prototype was a fishing pole with a squirrel lure tied to the end.
 The dog went absolutely wild for it.
 The owner called me the next day to say the dog had slept through the night for the first time in two years.
 That confirmed the mechanism.
 What it didn’t solve was durability, control, or safety for daily use with high-drive dogs.